 Red now also gets regular acupuncture treatments (both needles and laser), and I see how much it has helped boost her immune system.

-Good oral hygiene is critical for overall health, and yet Red makes it impossible for me to do a decent job.
-She weighs just under 10lbs, but when she clamps her jaws shut, nothing is prying them apart.
+Good oral hygiene is critical for overall health, and yet Red makes it impossible for me to do a decent job, I should say any job!
+She weighs just under 10lbs, but when she clamps her jaws shut nothing is prying them apart.
 Even my vet needs back up!
 The thing is, if your dog has bad breath you know there’s a problem so I suggest you visit your vet sooner rather than later.
 Your dog may be in pain (you know what a tooth ache feels like!!), and really bad dental disease can lead to organ problems.
 Your vet will let you know what’s going on, and whether or not surgery is recommended.
 Discuss the risks and see if he can give your dog the mildest anesthetic available.

 It’s really good to know how many dental care products for dogs there are on the market, so no matter how difficult your dog is, there should be something you find that will work.

-I’ll be honest – I don’t like when people put dresses and other clothing on their dogs, so they look like fashion accessories rather than dogs.
-However, Red does feel the cold so she wears a sweater several months of the year, indoors and out, and has raincoats and coats for her walks.
-I crochet a lot of her dog coats, and because of her size I can make one from scratch in an evening.
-I’ve included the video if you want to give it a try, and you don’t have to be a great crocheter to do it!!
+I’ll be honest – I don’t like when people dress their dogs up like dolls.
+However I do believe in dogs wearing coats and sweaters for protection in the cold and rain.
+Red feels the cold more than she used to, and a Florida dog living in England definitely has to get used to some chillier weather.
+She wears a sweater indoors several months of the year, and a coat on top of that when she goes out in the really cold months.
+I bought a lot of her sweaters in WalMart, and I crocheted a few of her coats.
+Because of her size I can make one from scratch in an evening.
+I’ve included the video if you want to give it a try, and you don’t have to have any crocheting experience to do it!!

 If you’ll be taking your dog to a new groomer and he does have some issues, be sure the groomer is comfortable with whatever is going on.
 We had a deaf and mostly blind dog and it was impossible for us to find one who felt comfortable grooming her.
 I ended up buying clippers and doing it myself while my husband fed her constant treats.
-To have her face cut short we had to sedate her at the vet.
-Not a fun experience for anyone, but the only option.
+Anti anxiety medication, for both of you (LOL) may help if it’s become stressful.